lsoares/clean-architecture-sample/README.md

 ## Principles
 - Top-down approach
 - Clean architecture
     - Separation of config from app
     - Dealing with exceptions
-- Package by feature
-- Command / query
 - Testing
     - TDD
     - Given, When, Then
     - Evident data
+- Package by feature
+- Use cases
+    - DTOs
+    - Command / query
+- Handlers
     - REST maturity level
-- DTOs